by Ken Myers

 As did Victoria, Palestrina, and Byrd, Lassus understood that the inner tensions of sorrow are best communicated contemplatively, not with the flamboyant display that some of his Baroque successors would later exploit.
 Sighs too deep for words (and the interior affections that evoke such sighs) can be echoed in well-crafted melodic lines and subtle (and often surprising) harmonic shifts.

 The seven psalms Lassus chose for this cycle are 6, 32, 38, 51, 102, 130, and 143.
 Each psalm is rendered in its entirety, each verse set as a “mini-motet” with a closing cadence, and vocal forces vary from verse to verse, employing from two to five voice parts.
 These are not works suitable for big choirs; the intimacy and clarity of expression would likely be lost with more than a few singers per part.
 The 2003 recording by the a cappella Collegium Vocale Gent, conducted by Philippe Herreweghe, demonstrates how the humility present in both texts and music are served with a lean and disciplined choral soundscape.
-(You can hear this performance in the embedded video at the end of this essay.)

 The Tears of St. Peter